siyandong/NeuralRouting/README.md

 ### Pose Optimization

-The pose optimization code is based on the RANSAC in [spaint](https://github.com/torrvision/spaint).
 You should run this part of code in the Docker container [siyandong/neuralrouting:ransac_v0.2](https://hub.docker.com/repository/docker/siyandong/neuralrouting).
 In the container, run the following commands
 ```
 cd /opt/relocalizer_codes/spaint